mcsltd/ecganncompare/README.md

 - `cmp_result` is a path to the `ecganncmp` output file that contains a results of comparison.

+Results of `histogram_demo` shown on the following images.

 ![All annotations](./images/all_annotations.png)

+- The top histogram shows the distribution of reference annotations.
+- The bottom histogram shows the distribution of test annotations.

 ![Annotations comparing](./images/annotations_comparing.png)

+- The top histogram shows the distribution of matched annotations.
+- The bottom histogram shows the distribution of missed and excess annotations.